10yard/pactrainer/readme.md

 pattern (e.g. "P. 1/3"), and the current status (e.g. S. ACE).
 The status will change if you start falling behind to "OK" and finally "BAD" based on the number of dropped movements/frames.
-It is still possible to complete the board with a "BAD" status but following the path will not guarantee success and you should be more cautious.
+It is still possible to complete the board with a "BAD" status but following the now "red" path will not guarantee success and you should be more cautious.
 If you die then the pattern will automatically fail and you will see a blinking "FAIL" message.
 You are on your own to complete the board.